john-ml/stitch/doc/stitch.md

 Both types of pointers are 'supposed to' hold the addresses of valid memory locations only (e.g. not NULL), and dereferencing a pointer that doesn't is undefined behavior.
-The difference is that, while `*A`s are just expected to be well-behaved, `&A`s must be provably so.
+The difference is that, while `*A`s are just expected to behave themselves, the compiler attempts (barely) to prove that `&A`s are safe.

-Taking a reference to a local value with `&` always creates an `&A`.
-Since these references are bound to a stack frame, the same escape analysis used to ensure that no label escapes upwards can be used to keep references safe.
+This is done using an escape analysis very similar to the one for labels, and guarantees that:
+- `&A`s are never null
+- All `&A`s corresponding to stack locals hold valid addresses

+### Allocation / deallocation

 `new` and `del` can be used to allocate and deallocate heap memory: